ZachHaber/LCExtraTerminalCommands/README.md

   - These aliases are client-side and won't be synced
 - Horn is able to be cancelled by running it again, but only for the person who ran the command to start it.

+## Bug Fixes:
+- Prevent `random` from throwing an error if you repeatedly try to run it while it is still travelling.

 # V1.6.1

 ## Bug Fixes:

-Prevent the aliased keywords from showing on the `other` commands menu.
+- Prevent the aliased keywords from showing on the `other` commands menu.

 # V1.6.0

 ## Additions:

 - TP [player name] Command
 - Flash Command
 - Ping Command

 ## Removals:

 - A ton of aliases
   - Commands, Extra Commands, Extra-Commands, EC
   - R, R W